DePayFi/widgets/README.md

 ## DePay Sales

-DePay Sales allows you to sell tokens directly from your website or dApp with automatic any-to-any conversion.
+DePay Sales allows you to sell tokens directly from your website or dApp with automatic any-to-any payment conversion (so people can use any token when buying your token directly off your website or dApp).

 ### Preparation